Melanpan/MPDTube/README.md

 ﻿### Overview

-A program to add almost anything that youtube-dl supports to MPD with communication going over MQTT.
+A program to add almost anything that youtube-dl supports to MPD with it's communication going over MQTT.

 ### About
 My local hackers space, [Nurdspace](https://nurdspace.nl/Main_Page), has a MPD server running on a Raspberry Pi and have some of it's functionality accessable through IRC.
 (Think of the next command and so on.).
 While every member can upload their own music to a NFS share, it's often more cumbersome if you want to let the space enjoy some fresh new beats from Youtube.